Revamped Reflections at Bukit Chandu tells of war and opium history

 A room on the second floor of the museum replicates the work station in the opium packing plant.
 Hydraulic machines hang over benches where female workers would have sat and packed the opium into containers.

-An opium pipe is on display.
-Visitors are told of how pioneer social reformers Dr Chen Su Lan and Dr Lim Boon Keng tried to get the drug outlawed and set up an opium treatment clinic.
+Visitors are also told about how pioneer social reformers Chen Su Lan and Lim Boon Keng tried to get the drug outlawed and set up an opium treatment clinic.

 Curator Iskander Mydin said: "We wanted a more inclusive history.
-Apart from the Malay Regiment - and that is important - we also added the colonial residents of the bungalow, which is the last surviving one here, and the opium history.
+Apart from the Malay Regiment... we also added the colonial residents of the bungalow, which is the last surviving one here, and the opium history.

-"There is a longer history to the bungalow, so we have tried to pay attention to this in the treatment of this site."
+"There is a longer history to the bungalow, so we have tried to pay attention to this."